-State(s): ☐ Montana ⊠ Oregon ☐ Washington ☐ Other: LOB(s): ☐ Medicare ⊠ Medicaid □ PSA
+State(s): Idaho 🗌 Montana 🖾 Oregon 🔲 Washington 🔲 Other: LOB(s):

 PacificSource Community Solutions (PCS) holds multiple Oregon contracts with the Oregon Health Authority (OHA) as a coordinated care organization (CCO) in multiple regions throughout the State.
 In addition, PCS holds an integrated delivery system (IDS) contract with Health Share of Oregon (HSO).
 The requirements described in the IDS contract closely mirror the requirements outlined in the CCO contract with OHA, hereinafter CCO and IDS contracts will be referred to as 'Contract(s)'.
 All Contract(s) include program integrity requirements that PCS must adhere to.
-This policy, in combination with our Fraud, Waste, and Abuse (FWA) Prevention Handbook, the Code of Conduct and supporting policies and procedures articulate our commitment to comply with these provisions.
+This policy, in combination with the PCS' Fraud, Waste, and Abuse (FWA) Prevention Handbook, the Code of Conduct and supporting policies and procedures articulate our commitment to comply with these provisions.